Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 Follow-up checks are required where a worker has time-limited permission to work.
 However, risk arises where employers:

 A follow-up check is an immigration compliance step.
 It should not become a trigger for differential treatment.
-Once an individual has demonstrated an ongoing right to work, they should not be disadvantaged because that permission is time-limited.
+Once an individual has demonstrated a continuing lawful right to work, they should not be disadvantaged because that permission is time-limited.

 4. What is indirect discrimination in the context of right to work checks?